 Radio communication was clearly important in patrolling the vast area stretching south from El Aaiún, and this photo by Matias Pulido shows that some of the Jeeps were radio-equipped in 1958.

-Like the Jeep seen above, this CJ-3M photographed by Juan O. Piñero surprisingly has a hardtop.
-And once again there's a mascot in the picture.
+Like the Jeep seen above, this CJ-3B photographed by Juan O. Piñero surprisingly has a hardtop.
+Once again there's a mascot in the picture.
+(And as of 2021, Legion units still use goats as mascots.)

-See Military Jeeps in Spain for more on the CJ-3M.
+See Military Jeeps in Spain for more on the military CJ-3B.

-Thanks to Pedro Prieto and the photographers, and La Mili en el Sáhara.
-The coat of arms of Spanish Sahara is used under the terms of a CC license. -- Derek Redmond
+Thanks to Pedro Prieto, Jaime Gomis and the photographers, and La Mili en el Sáhara for the badge of the Policia Territorial.
+The coat of arms of Spanish Sahara and emblem of the Spanish Legion are by Heralder and are used under the terms of a CC license. -- Derek Redmond

 Return to CJ-3Bs in History or Jeeps in Spain.